ewest11/PD3D/README.md

 Quantifying Puncta Per Cell: Combining PD3D with 3-D cell segmentation
 ---------------------------------------------------------------------------
 In many cases, it is useful to quantify the number of puncta detected in a specific cell.
-This can be achieved by combining PD3D with cell segmentation.
+This can be achieved by combining PD3D with cell segmentation images.
 In the retina, we use a membrane-based method for cell segmentation in 3-D called [ACME](https://wiki.med.harvard.edu/SysBio/Megason/ACME).
 The output of this segmentation algorithm is a 32-bit MHA watershed segmentation, where each object is labelled by a different number.
 The MHA file should be saved as a TIFF in the current MATLAB working directory (ImageJ can be easily used to convert between file types).

 We will set a threshold for calling cells positive if they contain more than one puncta.
 Since Slc4a is expressed at low levels and there is extremely low background in the SABER image, this threshold should work well.